EmmaRogersGR/curriculum-vitae/index.md

 **Earth, Atmospheric, and Planetary Sciences Department, Purdue University** | August 2018, August 2019 <br>
 _**Passport Day Volunteer**_ <br>
 > Taught K-12 students at an annual outreach event called Passport Day, where graduate and undergraduate students from EAPS engage with the local community through hands-on activities related to Earth sciences, space, weather and climate.

+**Women in Science Program [(WISP)](https://www.purdue.edu/science/wisp/), Purdue University** | August 2018 – May 2021 <br>
+_**Mentor** | August 2019 – May 2021_ <br>
+> Worked with other women in science to form a community group that supported each other in both academic and non-academic activities and was assigned a fellow woman in science to mentor and help through the challenges that come with transitioning to college and into a male-dominated major.
+Coordinated initiatives focused on diversity, such as DEI seminars with guest speakers from the WISP community.

 **Graphic Design for Science Communication** <br>
 A personal passion project to make designs focused around projects within my group as well as for other organizations I am involved in. _**I am open to inquiries about creating designs for field expeditions, lab groups, and more!**_ <br>